Loading Events

 Register: Click to Register.
 Limited to 12 participants.

-Trip Leaders: Ali Berman, Tara Lemezis, Fern Wexler
+Trip Leaders: Ali Berman & Fern Wexler

 Masks: Masks are now optional at our outdoor events.
 However, we’ll check in with each participant in advance in case anyone who is immunocompromised needs to be in a masked environment.
 We also recognize that some people can’t wear masks due to their disability.
 Physical distancing will be required.